Getting grants for tree removal is not easy to come by. There are a handful of opportunities you can tap into to help with free tree removal.

 Most of these grants are available for hazardous tree removal programs or low-income households.
 You can explore this guide to see if you’re entitled to any of the several grants available across the country.

 Nebraska Forest Service Financial Assistance Programs

 Nebraska Forest Service has invested in a hazardous fuel reduction grant.
-The project is aimed at reduction of hazardous trees that can serve as fuels for wildfire accidents.
+The project is aimed at the reduction of hazardous trees that can serve as fuels for wildfire accidents.
 This includes life or dead vegetation that can contribute to fire outbreaks.